USA

 21Mar85

 This company leased three Series 201ACs from September and October 1984 until December 1985 and January 1986.
-Two Series 401AKs were also operated from September and November 1984 until the company suspended operations on 7th March 1986.
-Schedules were flown from Seattle to Boise, Idaho Falls, Lewiston, Pasco, Pocatello, Portland, Spokane and Walla Walla and to Calgary in Canada.
+Two Series 401AKs were also operated from September and November 1984 until the company suspended operations on 7th March 1986 after entering Chapter 11 bankruptcy protection earlier on 20th August 1985.
+Aircraft were operated in a 79 passenger seat single class configuration.
+Schedules were flown linking points including Boise, Idaho Falls and Pocatello in Idaho, Eugene, Medford and Portland in Oregon, Lewiston, Pasco, Pullman, Seattle, Spokane and Walla Walla in Washington and Reno in Nevada from 4th April 1985.
+Calgary, Alberta was also served in Canada.

 Registration